 Sift the flour, cocoa powder, salt, baking soda and baking powder into a large bow then whisk together and set aside.

-Add the egg, buttermilk, coffee and Bailey's to a medium bowl and whisk together.
+Add the egg, buttermilk, and coffee to a medium bowl and whisk together.

 Cream the room temperature butter then add the sugar and mix until light ad fluffy.